Parking on campus

 parking_outdoors

 Parking at UNSW is actively patrolled by UNSW Security Parking Officers to ensure compliance with the parking regulations.
 All UNSW campuses (Kensington, Paddington, Western, and Randwick) operate as restricted parking areas, as defined in the Road Transport Regulation.
-Parking is regulated by the RMS' Restricted Parking Scheme, linked to the Self Enforcing Infringement Notice Scheme (SEINS), and operated by the NSW Government Revenue NSW.
+Parking is regulated by the RMS' Restricted Parking Scheme, linked to the Self-Enforcing Infringement Notice Scheme (SEINS), and operated by the NSW Government Revenue NSW.

 Licence Plate Recognition (LPR) cameras are installed at vehicle entry and exit points at both Paddington and Kensington campuses and within the car parks for the primary purpose of collecting data on carpark usage trends and to support post-incident investigations.